MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 ## Verify the current release

-When new versions of MAKES are released, a new folder will be created on your Azure Storage Account.
+When new versions of MAKES are released, a new folder will be created in the "makes" blob container of your Azure Storage Account.
 In this folder will be all of the elements required to self-host an instance of MAKES.
-To get started, let's verify that MAKES has been pushed to your subscription.
+To get started, let's verify that MAKES has been pushed to your subscription successfully.

 - Open the [Azure portal](https://portal.azure.com) and navigate to Storage Accounts.

-- Find the Storage Account that you have set up for your MAKES subscription.
+- Find the Storage Account that you have set up to receive your MAKES subscription.

-- Open the Storage Account in Storage Explorer.
-This might require you to download the tool if you have not installed it already.
+- Open the Storage Account in *Storage Explorer*.
+This might require you to download and install the tool if you have not installed it already.

 ![Open in Explorer](media/get-started-open-storage-account.png)